elakiyasivakumar/professional-website-elakiya/content/authors/admin/_index.md

     date_end: ''
     summary: |
       Responsibilities include:
-      - Leading research and stakeholder development for PA to understand current    affairs, track research and derive so-whats for the foundation and take next stepst
+      - Led design and development for an innovative wound healing product from concept to early stage by creating product specification based on user needs and facilitating cross-functional collaboration to reduce time to market.
+      - Conducted regulatory and risk assessments for early-stage medical devices, ensuring compliance with ISO 13485 and FDA Class II requirements to streamline product approval processes and mitigate potential delays.

   - position: Associate Consultant
     company_name: New Markets Advisors
     company_url: ''